We Interviewed 50 Companies That Switched EOR — Here's What They Learned

 Notice periods were longer than remembered

-"We'd forgotten our contract had a 90-day notice clause.
+"We had forgotten our contract had a 90-day notice clause.
 We ended up paying two providers for three months."
-Nearly a third of companies we interviewed had underestimated their exit obligations with the existing provider.
+Sixteen of 50 companies underestimated their exit obligations with the existing provider.
+The specific clauses that bit: 90-day notice, minimum term commitments with retroactive true-ups on early exit, per-country offboarding fees, and — in three cases — a non-refundable "data migration fee" of $5,000–$15,000 that the incumbent invoked at termination.

 Country-specific complexity caught teams off guard